 The CQP is a self-study program.
 Candidates in the CQP are required to be articling associates in good standing of the Canadian Association of Insolvency and Restructuring Professionals (CAIRP).
-CQP candidates who complete the Program, including the Insolvency Counsellor's Qualification Course (ICQC), fulfill the experience requirement and pass the Competency-Based National Insolvency Examination (CNIE) are immediately eligible to apply for CAIRP membership.
-Members of CAIRP are designated as Chartered Insolvency and Restructuring Professionals and may display the certification mark "CIRP" after their name upon signing a licence agreement with the Association.
+CQP candidates who complete the Program, including the Practical Course of Insolvency Counselling (PCIC), fulfill the experience requirement and pass the Competency-Based National Insolvency Examination (CNIE) are immediately eligible to apply for CAIRP membership.
+Members of CAIRP are designated as Chartered Insolvency and Restructuring Professionals and may display the certification mark "CIRP" after their name upon signing a license agreement with the Association.